Academic & Cultural Sharing Scholarship

 - Any nonimmigrant Visa category where study is not permitted

-All appeals are due on the first Friday following the first day of the next semester.
+All appeals are due on the first Friday of class for the following semester.
 All appeals should be submitted online through the CIS website.
-Any appeal submitted after the deadlines will not be accepted and will be reviewed for the next available semester.
+Any appeal submitted after the deadline will not be accepted and will be reviewed for the next available semester.

 How do I appeal if I lose the scholarship?

-- Students who lose the scholarship for CGPA may file for an appeal one time.
-The ACSS Appeal Form is available online and must be submitted by June 1 for Summer and Fall semesters, or the first day of classes for the Fall or Spring semester.
+- Students who lose the scholarship due to their cumulative GPA may file for an appeal one time.
+The ACSS Appeal Form is available online and must be submitted by June 1 for Summer and Fall semesters, or the first Friday of classes for the Fall or Spring semester.

 After the Appeals Committee makes their decisions, students will be emailed with the appeals decisions.
 Any denied appeals will be discussed with the Director, ISSS and the Associate Vice President, International Affairs for a final decision before students are notified of the decision.